Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Talk about supply all necessary (dummy) data

+Instruct the LLM to suppress logging output
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+In some cases you might need to solve a large number of models.
+For instance, when solving a model multiple times while varying the value of a constant (in a strategy called an "efficient frontier").
+We show this in the :ref:`portfolio <portfolio>` example.

+This can lead to a large amount of logging output from Gurobi.
+Especially if you work with a platform like ChatGPT, which can run the code within Code Analysis blocks, this will consume a large number of tokens and could lead to adverse effects.
+For such cases we recommend instructing the LLM to suppress logging output (which should add ``model.setParam("OutputFlag", 0)`` to the resulting code).

 .. _pitfalls:

 Pitfalls
 ----------------------

-The one thing to always keep in mind is that almost never will the AI model express any doubts about interpreting your question.
+The one thing to always keep in mind is that almost never will the LLM express any doubts about interpreting your question.
 It will make assumptions and when generating an answer will try to sound authoritative.
 This is why you have to make extra sure that you don't fall for any of the pitfalls that lead to bad results, since it might not be obvious where the error lies that tripped up the model.

-It is all about removing as many impediments for the AI models as possible so it can focus on the problem at hand.
+It is all about removing as many impediments for the LLM as possible, so it can focus on the problem at hand.

 LLM cannot find wheel or execute code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^